conjurdemos/conjur-intro/README.md

     --create-backup             Generates a backup of the Master.
-The backup can be found in the system/backup folder --dry-run                   Displays the commands that will be run, without actually running them -h, --help                  Shows this help message
+The backup can be found in the system/backup folder --dry-run                   Displays the commands that will be run, without actually running them --with-follower             Starts a DAP follower with a Layer 7 load balance -h, --help                  Shows this help message
     --stop                      Stops all containers and cleans up cached files -t, --tag <appliance-tag>   Starts a cluster with a particular appliance (defaults to 5.0-stable)